 Contest rules

-The Pitch Your Project competition is in its seventh edition.
-Organised every year as part of the youth activities of the European Union Strategy for the Alpine Region (EUSALP), it is under the responsibility of the Burgundy-Franche-Comté Region with the Slovenian presidency.
+The Pitch Your Project competition is in its ninth edition.
+Organised every year as part of the youth activities of the European Union Strategy for the Alpine Region (EUSALP), it is under the responsibility of the Burgundy-Franche-Comté Region with the Bavarian Presidency.

 EUSALP is a space of cooperation between 7 states and 48 regions of the Alpine region.
 Its work focuses on three pillars: innovation and education/research, mobility and connectivity, energy and environment.
-An annual presidency is held by one state or one/several regions.
-In 2024 Slovenia is holding this presidency.
+An annual Presidency is held by one/several states or one/several regions.
+In 2026 Bavaria is holding this Presidency.

 1. Description